On this page:

 For information on what to do if a resident or visitor acts violently or puts anyone in danger, view our Changing the rental agreement in violent situations page.

-For information on the rights and obligations of residents experiencing family violence, view our Family violence page.
+For information about family violence, view our Family violence page.

 When a resident leaves